 The most common reason for children becoming looked after is as a result of abuse or neglect.
 The school ensures that staff have the necessary skills and understanding to keep looked after children safe.

-Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child.
-The DSL has details of the child's social worker and the name and contact details of the local authority's virtual head for children in care.
+Appropriate staff have information about a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents, or on an interim or full care order) and the child's contact arrangements with birth parents or those with parental responsibility.
+They should also have information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.

-We acknowledge that previously looked after child potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep previously looked after children safe.
-When dealing with looked after children and previously looked after children, we recognise the importance that all agencies work together and prompt action is taken on concerns to safeguard these children, who are a particularly vulnerable group
+When working with looked after children and previously looked after children, we recognise the importance that all agencies work together and prompt action is taken on concerns to safeguard these children, who are a particularly vulnerable group.